robnadin/ADTransitionController/README.md

 ADTransitionController brings all the power of the Core Animation framework to your apps with nice pre-defined transitions.

 * For apps supporting iOS 7 and beyond, we have a very generic API that uses the new `UIViewControllerTransitioningDelegate` protocol, making it usable for any transition (navigation, modal, tab bar).
-* If you also need to support iOS 6, we give you a drop-in replacement for UINavigationController that adds support for our transitions.

 ## Installation